 For meteorological purposes, observations are required for cloud amount, cloud type and height of cloud base.
 For synoptic observations, specific coding requirements are stated in WMO (2011), which is designed to give an optimum description of the cloud conditions from the surface to high levels.
 From space, observations are made of cloud amount and temperature (from which the height of the cloud top is inferred).
 Measurements from space can also be used to follow cloud and weather development.

-Accuracy requirements are stated in Part I, Chapter 1, Annex 1.E.
+Uncertainty requirements are stated in Part I, Chapter 1, Annex 1.E.

 15.1.4 Observation and measurement methods